 Kimberly Elise’s Natural Hair Workshop was a huge success!

-The Los Angeles hair care workshop taught women with kinky, coily hair textures how to care for their hair, regardless of how women chose to wear their hair everyday.
-The room was filled with knowledge being shared that will last a lifetime!
+The Los Angeles hair care workshop taught women with kinky, coily hair textures how to care for their hair, regardless of how women chose to wear their hair every day.
+The room was filled with ladies sharing their knowledge and experiences that will last a lifetime!
 Here’s a glimpse at a few tidbits of the many things we learned.

 If you’re interested in attending a future Cupcakes and Coils Event with Kimberly Elise, please join our C&C mailing list!

 1. Choose your products according to hair type and texture.

 Forget the 4C, 3B labels, which say little about your hair’s porosity, density, or width diameter.
 Natural hair expert Aingeel-Z recommends using milks, lotions, and leave-ins for fine and softer textures, and heavier souffles and creams for coarse, thick, and spongy textures.

 2. Shampoo is good for your hair.
 Wash often.

 There is a misconception within the natural hair community, and we’d like to officially clear up the confusion: Washing your hair is GOOD.
 Some shampoos – especially those that contain sulfates – are too harsh for your hair.

 We recommend using a gentle product that is specifically designed for African-American hair textures.
 Participants went home with Karen’s Body Beautiful products, which are formulated for coily hair textures.
 Aingeel-Z recommends washing your hair at least once every two to four weeks.

 Ignore the fancy marketing, and read the ingredients carefully.
 Some products are better than others.
 When you read your ingredients, look at what is listed first; the first ingredients compose the highest amount of your product.